mikewong25/NTBC_EOI/README.md

 ![AboutApp_01_Map](./EOIA_01_Dashboard.png)

 The map displays ecological observation data as well as conservation property data.
-The legend below describes the sybmology of the data and can be accessed on the map itself by clicking the middle "list/legend" button in the top right of the map area.
+The legend below describes the symbology of the data and can be accessed on the map itself by clicking the middle "list/legend" button in the top right of the map area.

 ![AboutApp_02_Legend](./EOIA_02_Legend.png)

 The default view of the map is set to an overview of BC.
-The map also has preset bookmarks for convenient navigation to certain areas within BC.
+The map also has bookmarks for convenient navigation to certain areas within BC.
 Bookmarks can be accessed via the "ribbon/bookmark" button in the top right of the map area.

 ![AboutApp_03_Bookmarks](./EOIA_03_Bookmarks.png)